mreineck/pocketfft/README.md

 instead of an FFT of length `n`, a convolution of length `n2 >= 2*n-1` is performed, where `n2` is chosen to be highly composite.

+Harmonic data format of real-valued transforms:

+To store the harmonic counterpart of real-valued data, pocketfft uses the same half-complex format as FFTPACK, i.e. instead of storing

+re_0, im_0, re_1, im_1, re_2, im_2, ..., re_n, im_n (2*n values in total)

+it stores

+re_0, re_1, im_1, re_2, im_2, ... (n values in total).

+This format contains the full information and has exactly the same size as the input array.

 [1] Swarztrauber, P. 1982, Vectorizing the Fast Fourier Transforms
     (New York: Academic Press), 51